Edimah/Computer-Vision-MASH-MVA/README.md

 # Object recognition and computer vision 2022/2023

-Ivan Laptev, Jean Ponce, Cordelia Schmid and Josef Sivic
+MVA/MASH course at ENS Ulm taught by Ivan Laptev, Jean Ponce, Cordelia Schmid and Josef Sivic

-Assignments for the "Object recognition and computer vision" class of the year 2022/2023
+Assignments for the year 2022/2023.